Want me to show you how to write for your business? FIND OUT MORE

 7 essential communication fixes for your business

 Everything your clients know about your integrity comes from you.
-They want your communications and experiences to show you have them in safe hands.

 1) A strong customer relationship remembers clients – even after they’ve paid you

 As a service provider, you always have an eye out for new business because customer churn is a reality.

 Those “newsy” emails from old customers take up time you can’t spare.
 They’re old customers and they’re done with your service.
 Right?

 So you avoid eye-contact with those emails for as long as you can.
 When the guilt gets too much, you punch out something and hit send.
 Job done.

 The poor client opens their email to this:

 Or at least, this is what the client understands if you haven’t replied with the same warmth and interest as when you were working together.

 Well, according to research, 80% of your future profits will come from just 20% of your existing customers.